 We recommend that you bring a friend or family member with you on your first session, as your symptoms will be provoked during the assessment, which can make driving difficult.

-For individuals who are looking for a reliable vestibular physiotherapist in Vancouver BC, book a physiotherapy appointment with any of our practitioners today and let us help you boost your well-being and improve your quality of life.
+For individuals who are looking for a reliable vestibular physiotherapist in Vancouver or Port Coquitlam, book an appointment with any of our physiotherapists below and let us help you boost your well-being and improve your quality of life.

 Is vestibular damage permanent?